Home

 Hannah Maria (Minerd) Gaither was born on Aug.
 30, 1848 near Farmington, Fayette County, PA, daughter of Jesse and Sarah (Smalley) Minerd.

-On Dec.
-6, 1888, Hannah married farmer William 'Alexander' Gaither (1831-1904).
 They lived in a large frame house along the National Highway (now U.S. Route 40) at Chalk Hill, PA.
-They had three children -- Grace Reiber, Stella M. McFarland and Edwin Stanton Gaither Sr.

 Active in the community, Alexander was appointed in 1877 as a reviewer of National Road spur construction plans in Wharton Twp.
 He also was elected constable of the township in 1877 and as judge of elections in 1889.
 In 1874, the Uniontown Genius of Liberty reported that he had "been unable to do anything for some time on account of a severe cut on the foot, received from an ax."

-A rare sketch of the site, drawn in the early 1840s, is seen here.
-According to the artist who sketched this view, "A plain shingle, marked BRADDOCK'S GRAVE, nailed to the tree where part of the bones are interred, is the only monument to point out to the traveller the resting place of the proud and brave but unfortunate hero of the old French war."
+According to Sherman Day, the artist who sketched one view, "A plain shingle, marked BRADDOCK'S GRAVE, nailed to the tree where part of the bones are interred, is the only monument to point out to the traveller the resting place of the proud and brave but unfortunate hero of the old French war."
 Click for more images of the historic burial site.

 The 1932 book, Fort Necessity and Historic Shrines of the Redstone Country, published by the Fort Necessity Chapter of the Sons, said that: